-- 10. The Facility ceased accepting MSW before 27 November 1984 and, therefore, is not subject to federal MSW regulations promulgated under the Resource Conservation and Recovery Act (RCRA), 42 U.S.C. section 6901 et seq.
-Typically referred to as "Subtitle D," these MSW regulations are now codified as 40 C.F.R. part 258, and implemented in part through the provisions in California Code of Regulations, title 27 (Title 27). - 11.
-On 26 February 1971, the Central Valley Water Board adopted Waste Discharge Requirements (WDRs) Order 71-199, classifying the Facility's WMU as a Class II-2 unit for the discharge of municipal solid waste in accordance with the regulations at that time. - 12.
-On 5 December 1997, the Central Valley Water Boards adopted WDRs Order 97-246, which incorporated the applicable provisions of Title 27 and the California Water Code.
-This Order continues such classifications.

-13. This Order updates the waste discharge requirements for the Facility's WMU or landfill, as part of an administrative policy of periodic review, to incorporate revisions to regulations and policies adopted thereunder, for continued post-closure maintenance.
+- 12. The Facility ceased accepting MSW before 27 November 1984 and, therefore, is not subject to federal MSW regulations promulgated under the Resource Conservation and Recovery Act (RCRA), 42 U.S.C. section 6901 et seq.
+Typically referred to as "Subtitle D," these MSW regulations are now codified as 40 C.F.R. part 258, and implemented in part through the provisions in California Code of Regulations, title 27 (Title 27). - 13.
+On 19 March 2004, the Central Valley Water Board adopted R5-2004-0041, classifying the Facility's WMU as an "existing, inactive reclassified Class III" WMU.
+This Order continues such classifications, which are set forth above in Table 1. - 14.
+On 11 February 2020, the Discharger submitted an updated Report of Waste Discharge (ROWD) as part of its Joint Technical Document (JTD) for the Facility.
+Information in the JTD was used in the development of this Order.
+The information contained in the ROWD and other supporting documents have been used in updating the WDRs.
+This Order updates the WDRs as part of an administrative policy of periodic review, to incorporate revisions to regulations and policies adopted thereunder, to update corrective action requirements, and for continued post-closure maintenance.